About Higher Learning Commission Accreditation

 Criteria for Accreditation and Core Components

-The HLC has adopted new Criteria for Accreditation, Assumed Practices, and Obligations of Affiliation, which went into effect January 1, 2013.
+The HLC has adopted new Criteria for Accreditation, which went into effect September 1, 2020.
 There are five statements of Criteria for Accreditation, each with Core Components that identify specific areas of focus within the criterion.
 Institutions must provide specific evidence of continual improvement and aspiration in the following areas:

 - Mission: The institution’s mission is clear and articulated publicly; it guides the institution’s operations.

-- Teaching and Learning - Quality, Resources, and Support: The institution provides high quality education, wherever and however its offerings are delivered.
+- Teaching and Learning: Quality, Resources, and Support: The institution provides quality education, wherever and however its offerings are delivered.

-- Resources, Planning, and Institutional Effectiveness: The institution’s resources, structures, and processes are sufficient to fulfill its mission, improve the quality of its educational offerings, and respond to future challenges and opportunities.
-The institution plans for the future.
+- Institutional Effectiveness, Resources and Planning: The institution’s resources, structures, processes and planning are sufficient to fulfill its mission, improve the quality of its educational offerings, and respond to future challenges and opportunities.

 The Assumed Practices are defined by the HLC as practices that are shared by institutions of higher education in the United States.
 These practices have developed out of common experience over time and are considered to be basic to higher education.